Cognition and Learning

 Memory Fix Intervention

-Many children diagnosed with dyslexia or identified as having dyslexic traits have difficulties with their memory and retention of information.
+Many students diagnosed with dyslexia or identified as having dyslexic traits have difficulties with their memory and retention of information.

 Memory Fix is a collection of short, focused activities, which addresses a specific aspect of memory.
-The programme helps children to develop strategies to improve their short term and develops strategies to transfer these skills to the classroom context.
+The programme helps students to develop strategies to improve their short term memory and develops strategies to transfer these skills to the classroom context.

 Fresh Start Literacy Intervention

-Fresh Start Modules and Anthologies provide specially written age-appropriate stories and non-fiction texts which the children have the phonic knowledge to read, building their confidence from the start.
+Fresh Start Modules and Anthologies provide specially written age-appropriate stories and non-fiction texts which the students have the phonic knowledge to read, building their confidence from the start.
 Writing is developed alongside reading.

 This intervention is an opportunity to re-visit the Maths curriculum at a slower pace, providing time to secure skills taught in lessons and bridge any gaps in learning.
 A variety of challenge is provided according to individual need.
 Intervention is run by our Assistant SENDCo, who is also a Burton Borough Maths teacher.